JuanBorracho/numiko-challenge/README.md

 - As you gave me two images, one for mobile and one for desktop, I am guessing you want me to use both.
 Usually I would have just used one and set the height and width with object-fit: cover.
 However, I knew there was a way to use srcset to serve different versions of the same image depending on screen size.
 I read into this and tried to implement it [using this article for help.](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/) I would like to learn more about this as I am not fully confident with it yet.

 - The other way to handle images would be the aspect-ratio utilties from Tailwind.

+- I was using the built in font size utilites from Tailwind, but these go up in increments of 4 and in the style guide it said the body text should be 15px.
+By looking at the docs I could see text-sm equates to 14px (0.875rem).
+So I divided 15px by 16px (the default font size of the browser) to get 0.9375, which is the value you use for rem.
+Then I updated the text-sm utility in the config file.
+I also removed the rest of the font sizes from the object, just keeping the ones I am using.